gerdusx/gerdusx/README.md

 ---

-Feel free to explore my repositories and reach out if you're interested in collaboration or discussions about Rust, Solana, or blockchain development in general.
-Let's build the future of decentralized technology together!
+## Feel free to reach out if you're interested in collaboration or discussions about Rust, Solana, or blockchain development in general.

----

-**Note:** This cover page is a template.
-You can personalize it by adding links to your actual projects, updating your contact information, and including any other details that highlight your experience and aspirations.